Some good links on GMO stuff here.

 I like how the headline on the article linked below cites only “tax increases” as the problem with next year’s budget.
 While there are some issues with taxes that will affect the middle class, the real issue are staring us right in the face in the text of the article: spending cuts and tax breaks for the wealthy.
 If we let the Bush tax breaks for the wealthy expire, we would have $221 billion dollars to put toward other things. $221 billion dollars, folks.
 You could take half of it and put it toward economic stimulus and jobs, and put the other half toward the national debt, and that would go a long way to working on our problems and preventing another recession.
 So ignore the right-wing propaganda headline, and click on to read about the real problems: Looming Tax Increases Could Prompt Recession Next Year: Accounting Today.

 Once upon a time you could be fairly certain that investing the time, money, and effort required to earn a four-year degree would allow you to land a good job with medical/dental/vision benefits, a retirement plan, and paid vacation time.
-In the event of a bad break, you could count on being covered by worker's comp and unemployment insurance.
-While you may never get rich, you'd be comfortable, with no trouble financing a new car or qualifying for a mortgage.
+In the event of a bad break, you could count on being covered by worker’s comp and unemployment insurance.
+While you may never get rich, you’d be comfortable, with no trouble financing a new car or qualifying for a mortgage.
+In fact, go back far enough and this type of security and lifestyle was even available to many people without a college degree.

 The article linked below captures many facets of the complicated beast known as psychiatry under the influence of corporate pressure from Big Pharma.
 In particular what struck me were the descriptions of how colleagues of Irving Kirsch, whose research exposes that antidepressants on the whole are no more effective than placebo, have been ostracized and dressed down for supporting him.